 Even in the best of times companies continue to assess their risks in various business areas.
 Now that the global pandemic has moved more of our workplace interactions and communications online, the risks of cyber incidents are greater.
-In order to respond to these challenges KPMG in Jamaica has expanded its services offerings to provide Cyber security services.
+In order to respond to these challenges KPMG in Malta has expanded its services offerings to provide Cyber security services.

-With a growing emphasis on speed to market, many organizations have accelerated their roll-out of technology, but more than that, they have become acutely dependent on that technology and the infrastructure which supports our new world.
+With a growing emphasis on speed to market, many organisations have accelerated their roll-out of technology, but more than that, they have become acutely dependent on that technology and the infrastructure which supports our new world.

 KPMG’s Global CEO Pulse Survey found that due to pervasiveness of technology, our lives are now interspersed with video conferences with colleagues, online team collaboration sessions and increased interactions through digital channels.
 These changes are likely to have some permanence as 61 percent of the executives surveyed said that they would continue to build on their use of these tools well beyond the global pandemic.

-Expectedly, organized crime has shown agility and creativity in exploiting the fear, uncertainty and doubt that COVID has brought into our lives.
+Expectedly, organised crime has shown agility and creativity in exploiting the fear, uncertainty and doubt that COVID has brought into our lives.
 We have seen business email compromise and ransomware attacks scale up as attackers exploit our remote working environments.
 On the other hand, nations have also been targeting weaknesses in technologies for cyber espionage.

-So it comes as no surprise that cyber security risk tops CEOs’ concerns in KPMG’s Global CEO Pulse Survey — with the largest number of CEOs rating it as their greatest risk to organizational growth over the next 3 years.
+So it comes as no surprise that cyber security risk tops CEOs’ concerns in KPMG’s Global CEO Pulse Survey — with the largest number of CEOs rating it as their greatest risk to organisational growth over the next 3 years.

 For many years, several executives have been carrying the impression that their corporations were more secure and better prepared to deal with a cyber incident than they really were.
 Looking at the survey results, I believe we are moving away from the illusion of security created by working in well-supervised buildings with security staff, access passes and CCTV.
 Instead, we are moving to a very different world of home computers, personal mobile phones and frequently unstable internet connections.